Symbolic artificial intelligence: Architecture of knowledge-based and expert systems

 A key component of the system architecture for all expert systems is the knowledge base, which stores facts and rules for problem-solving.

 The simplest approach for an expert system knowledge base is simply a collection or network of production rules.
 Production rules connect symbols in a relationship similar to an If-Then statement.
 The expert system processes the rules to make deductions and to determine what additional information it needs, i.e. what questions to ask, using human-readable symbols.
 For example, OPS5, CLIPS and their successors Jess and Drools operate in this fashion.

 Expert systems can operate in either a forward chaining – from evidence to conclusions – or backward chaining – from goals to needed data and prerequisites – manner.
 More advanced knowledge-based systems, such as Soar can also perform meta-level reasoning, that is reasoning about their own reasoning in terms of deciding how to solve problems and monitoring the success of problem-solving strategies.

 Blackboard systems are a second kind of knowledge-based or expert system architecture.
 They model a community of experts incrementally contributing, where they can, to solve a problem.
 The problem is represented in multiple levels of abstraction or alternate views.
-The experts (knowledge sources) volunteer their services whenever they recognize they can make a contribution.
+The experts (knowledge sources) volunteer their services whenever they recognize they can contribute.
 Potential problem-solving actions are represented on an agenda that is updated as the problem situation changes.
 A controller decides how useful each contribution is, and who should make the next problem-solving action.
 One example, the BB1 blackboard architecture was originally inspired by studies of how humans plan to perform multiple tasks in a trip.
-An innovation of BB1 was to apply the same blackboard model to solving its own control problem, i.e., its controller performed meta-level reasoning with knowledge sources that monitored how well a plan or the problem-solving was proceeding, and could switch from one strategy to another as conditions – such as goals or times – changed.
-BB1 was applied in multiple domains: construction site planning, intelligent tutoring systems, and real-time patient monitoring.
+An innovation of BB1 was to apply the same blackboard model to solving its control problem, i.e., its controller performed meta-level reasoning with knowledge sources that monitored how well a plan or the problem-solving was proceeding and could switch from one strategy to another as conditions – such as goals or times – changed.
+BB1 has been applied in multiple domains: construction site planning, intelligent tutoring systems, and real-time patient monitoring.